Penobscot Building

-The Greater Penobscot Building, commonly known as the Penobscot Building, is a class-A office tower in Downtown Detroit, Michigan.
-Constructed in 1928, the Art Deco building is located in the heart of the Detroit Financial District.
-The Penobscot is a hub for the city's wireless Internet zone and fiber-optic network.
+The Greater Penobscot Building, commonly known as the Penobscot Building, (Note: The Greater Penobscot Building is often confused with the older, smaller, adjacent Penobscot Building.) is a 45-story office skyscraper in downtown Detroit, Michigan, United States.
+Constructed between 1927 and 1928, the Art Deco building is located in the heart of the Detroit Financial District.
+It is part of the Penobscot Block, which also contains the original Penobscot Building and the Penobscot Building Annex.